tallamjr/tubingen-data-compression/README.md

-# tubingen-data-compression
+# Data Compression With Deep Probabilistic Models

-Data Compression With Deep Probabilistic Models Course by Prof. Robert Bamler at University of Tuebingen.
+Course by Prof. Robert Bamler at University of Tuebingen.